 Registration in the PEY Co-op program is open to eligible, full-time Arts & Science and Engineering students, in their Second or Third year of studies.
 For detailed PEY eligibility requirements and program timelines, please visit the Engineering Career Centre/PEY Co-op Office website.
 Students must be in good academic standing and must have any outstanding balances paid in full.
 Due to the time commitment of the PEY Co-op program, the CGPA should be above 2.0.
 If you do not meet this 2.0 CGPA recommended minimum, we suggest focusing first on your studies, and registering for PEY in the following year.

 Research Excursions Program

-The Research Excursions Program provides an opportunity for Arts & Science degree students (St. George) beginning in their third year (i.e., after completing at least 9 but not more than 14 credits) to participate in a practical or experiential research project under the supervision of an Arts & Science faculty member.
-The research component can take the form of research/learning in archives, laboratories, libraries, or in a field camp, etc.—but not in a classroom at another university (that is covered by the Faculty’s summer abroad and exchange programs).
-The projects run within the May-August period, when both Faculty and students would be able to make the time commitments necessary.
-Regular tuition fees apply.
-The Faculty of Arts & Science will cover travel expenses.
+The 398 Research Excursions Program (REP) provides an opportunity for Arts & Science (St. George) degree students in their third year (i.e. after completing at least 9 but not more than 16 credits) to participate in a practical or experiential research activity under the supervision of a faculty member.
+The practical, experiential component can take the form of research/learning in archives, laboratories, libraries, or in a field camp, etc.— but not in a classroom at another university (that is covered by the Faculty’s summer abroad and exchange programs).
+The projects run within the May-August period, when both Faculty and students can make the time commitments necessary.
+Summer tuition fees apply.
+The Faculty of Arts & Science will cover travel and living expenses.

 For more information, refer to the Faculty of Arts & Science website.